 Once installed, MIRACL Trust RADIUS is configured for use by YAML configuration files stored in the

-/etc/srv-radius/ directory (note that the example layout and naming of the config files is only for guidance, and you can choose a different structure and naming system):
+/etc/miracl-radius/ directory.
+Note that the default example layout and naming of the config files is only for guidance, and you can choose a different structure and naming system and describe it in the

 The config.yaml file simply lists the other files to be included.
 The following example shows that you are only including